Rouslan/NTracer/doc/ntracer.rst

     that this package was compiled for (when compiling from source, the latest instruction set that the current machine supports, is chosen by default).

-    The source code of this package supports SSE and AVX (including AVX 512).
+    The source code of this package supports SSE and AVX.
 If this package is compiled for an instruction set that supports neither of these technologies, ``BATCH_SIZE`` will be equal to ``1``.
 In such a case, :py:class:`KDLeaf` wont even support instances of :py:class:`PrimitiveBatch` (passing instances of :py:class:`PrimitiveBatch` to its constructor will cause and exception to be raised) so that the ray tracer can be streamlined.
 The batch classes will still exist, however, for the sake of testing compatibility.

     Most users will not have to worry about the value of ``BATCH_SIZE`` or batch objects since :py:func:`build_composite_scene` (and :py:func:`build_kdtree`)